 The Smile Curriculum Intention

-Through the Smile Curriculum pupils develop as global citizens with a wide understanding of relationships, health, well-being and British values.
+Through the Smile Curriculum pupils develop as global citizens with a wide understanding of healthy relationships, physical and mental health, well-being and British values.

-- At St Joseph’s we wanted to develop a PSHE curriculum that incorporated not just PSHE but also Global learning, (we want our pupils to be forward thinking and well informed about global issues), we did this because living in a ‘cut-off’ potentially inward looking coastal community meant children had little understanding of wider global issues
+- At St Joseph’s we wanted to develop a PSHE curriculum that incorporated not just PSHE but also Global learning, we want our pupils to be forward thinking and well informed about global issues.

 - As a small-school with a predominately white-British intake (78%) we additionally wanted the children to enquire- is everywhere like this?

-- To support the balance of learning about global issues we have taken the GDGs (UN Global Develop Goals) and mapped these across our SMILE year (also mapped against our class topics)
+- To support the balance of learning about global issues we have taken the GDGs (UN Global Develop Goals) and mapped these across our SMILE year.

-- We wanted to make sure there was time allotted to teach the children about British values.
+- We wanted to make sure there was designated time allotted in our curriculum to teach the children about British values.

-- We wanted all the children across the school to develop an understanding of a given theme and therefore incorporated the idea of a weekly assembly.
+- We wanted all children to develop an understanding of a given theme and therefore incorporated the idea of themed assemblies.
 Where possible we seek to provide the children with interesting speakers that are relevant to the given theme.

-- We incorporate RSE through the Diocesan programme of study called ‘Journey in Love’
+- We incorporate Catholic RSE throughout the SMILE curriculum and include specifically the Diocesan programme of study called ‘Ten:Ten’

-- The PSHE content is taken from the PSHE Association and incorporates: Living in the Wider-world, Health and Well-being and Relationships
+- The PSHE content is taken from the PSHE Association 2020 and incorporates: Living in the Wider-world, Health and Well-being and Relationships.